mattstevens/dmap-parser/README.md

 DMAP Parser
 ===========

-A parser in C for the Digital Media Access Protocol (DMAP) and Digital Media Control Protocol (DMCP) used by iTunes.
-These are also referred to as the Digital Audio Access Protocol (DAAP) and Digital Audio Control Protocol (DACP).
+A parser in C for the Digital Media Access Protocol and its derivatives as used by iTunes and iPhoto.
+This includes support for the following protocols:

+* Digital Media Access Protocol (DMAP)
+	* Digital Audio Access Protocol (DAAP)
+	* Digital Photo Access Protocol (DPAP)
+* Digital Media Control Protocol (DMCP)
+	* Digital Audio Control Protocol (DACP)

 Usage
 -----